luizbgomide/EclipsePhase2e-ptbr/src/17/06-gamemaster-tips.md

 ## Maps

-Eclipse Phase is flexible enough to run action scenes as a tactical game using miniatures and maps or with a more abstract, mapless, theater-of-the-mind style, according to your group's preferences.
+Eclipse Phase is flexible enough to run action scenes as a tactical game using miniatures and maps or with a more abstract, mapless, theater-of-the-mind style, according to your group’s preferences.
 The latter option gives you more leeway for improvisation, and also works better for three-dimensional settings like beehive habs or space.
 Keep in mind, however, given the networked nature of the setting, that PCs will often have easy access to detailed maps of their locations, possibly even including minutiae such as conduit ducts and ventilation shafts.
 As a GM, it will help to have maps prepared in advance to anticipate player questions, or at least be ready to sketch out drawings and make up details on the fly.